Issac-art75/Advanced_Keylogger/README.md

 ## 8) Encryption/Decryption
   The first 3 files mentioned in the previous section are encrypted and send over the email and others are not encrypted before sending.
+  A Script is used to generate the key. encrypted files could be decrytped using a drecryption script and the key..

 # PROGRAM